Myora Mission

-Myora Mission was established as a mission station in 1892 in the Colony of Queensland, at Moongalba on Minjerribah (Stradbroke Island).
-It became an Aboriginal reserve and "industrial and reform school" in 1896, was used as a source of cheap labour, and eventually closed in 1943.
+Myora Mission was established as a mission station in 1892 in the Colony of Queensland, at Moongalba, a few kilometres north of Dunwich on Minjerribah (Stradbroke Island).
+It became an Aboriginal reserve and "industrial and reform school", its residents being used as a source of cheap labour before it eventually closed in 1943.

 History

+Moongalba

+The location of the mission was at Moongalba, a traditional Nunukul site of residence, where a natural fresh water spring arises close to the coast.
+The area is known for its ecological abundance and is an excellent source of drinkable water and variety of food sources.
+Large shell middens located there are evidence of long term semi-permanent occupation by the Indigenous people.
+The British called the place Myora Springs or just Myora.

-Failed mission, 1843
+1843 Catholic mission

 An earlier mission was established at Moongalba by Passionist priests under Archbishop Polding in 1843, but their attempts failed and they left the island not long afterwards.

-Establishment, 1892
+Establishment of the Myora Mission in 1892

-The Queensland Aboriginal Protection Association established the mission on the island and known as Minjerribah by the local Aboriginal people, the Quandamooka.
-In October 1892, an area of 20 ha was reserved for a mission station at Moongalba, near the northern tip of what is now North Stradbroke Island (after the original single island was divided into two by wave action).
+The Queensland Aboriginal Protection Association established the mission on the island in October 1892, after an area of 20 ha was reserved for a mission station at Moongalba, just north of Dunwich on what is now North Stradbroke Island.
+The mission had originally been operating on Bribie Island since 1890, but the authorities decided to transfer it to Moongalba.

 On the 26 November 1892, Myora Mission was proclaimed a "Reserve for Mission", signed by Queen Victoria.
 "Assimilation through institutionalisation" began from October 1893, with the staff enforcing European cultural practices and values.
 The Mission was declared an "industrial and reformatory school" and a Mission Superintendent and Mission Matron were appointed by QAPA, but paid by the Queensland Government.

+Most of the inmates of the mission were children who had been involuntarily brought to Myora from other reserves around the colony.
+They were housed in two dormitories, one for the boys and the other for the girls.
 The older boys and girls were trained to be "made useful and profitable to the mission and to society", and punished if they transgressed.

-The mission later ceased to be a school, the dormitories were closed, and the children classified as orphans and removed to Deebing Creek Mission.
+Initially, the local Indigenous Quandamooka people lived separate from the Aboriginal people brought into Myora by taking up residency at a place called One Mile which was between Moongalba and Dunwich.